 - 2 tablespoons whipped cream vodka** [Optional, sort of]

 - 1/2 tsp kosher salt to taste

 - Churn in ice cream maker according to manufacturer directions.
 (For reference, it usually takes 25 -30 minutes to freeze in our ice cream maker.)

 Just so you know, I didn’t reinvent the wheel here – I consulted a vast number of other strawberry recipes, and incorporated some of their ideas as I developed this recipe.
-I think it’s important to give credit where it’s due, so here are the resources that I leaned on the heaviest:
+Here are the resources that I leaned on the heaviest:

 - Easy Eggless Strawberry Ice Cream [All Recipes]

 - Homemade Vanilla Bean Ice Cream [Life Made Simple]

 - The Best Strawberry Ice Cream [Serious Eats] – I totally borrowed the idea of macerating the strawberry chucks from this one.

 THANK YOU so much for being a faithful reader and supporter